Adam-Codes/adam-codes.github.io/index.md

     * Lightweight markdown language, combined with Jekyll allows for easy styling and beautiful looking static content with minimal effort

 * Using GitHub makes you look more "technical" to employers
-    * Wherever you work, version control will be essential, this demonstrates proficiency with github (because you truly will be gaining experience)
+    * Wherever you work, version control will be essential, this demonstrates proficiency with GitHub (because you truly will be gaining experience)

 <img src="https://thumbs.gfycat.com/IdealisticEthicalGreathornedowl-max-1mb.gif" alt="Michael Scott - Win Win Win gif" title="Michael Scott - Win Win Win gif" width="300" />